mcsdodo/home.notavailable/README.md

 # home.notavailable

-this repo contains scripts and apps used in my garage automation
+this repo contains scripts and apps used in my garage automation.
+Current garage runs a RpiZeroW with GSM hat & relay & 4G Wifi router.

+## v1
+First version did use GSM hat for internet connection, Cloudflare for tunneling and internet access.
+Software-wise a [simple API](./garage.controller.api/) to trigger relay and open a garage.

+## v1.1
+Added a [status.service](./garage.controller.api/status.service.py) that reports health and state to [my home server](./garage.status.api/status.api.py) when garage door moves.
+Home server is then used for Homeassistant integration.

+## v2
+There is a ramp leading to garages in our apartment building that requires a phone call to operate.
+It is a cumbersome operation ideal for an automation (who wants to make calls when you can call an API?).
+Making Raspberry to use GSM hat for permanent internet connection AND to perform calls to the ramp proved time consuming (in terms of research).
+I'm using a cheap 4G WiFi modem for internet connection and GSM hat to make calls.

-## PiZero apps (garage)
+## PiZero apps (garage) checklist & worklog

 ### controller.api.py
 - [x] runs on PiZero in the garage that has cloudflared tunnel and GSM hat